sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 33: add VPN profile to Mac

-This step is super simple, simply double-click "john.mobileconfig" and follow instructions.
+This step is super simple, simply double-click “john.mobileconfig” and follow instructions.

 **If this steps fails (a recent update to Apple Configurator 2 has introduced a bug), please run the following and try again.**